-To specify a particular group in a GEIS file, append the desired group number brackets the square file (e.g., z2bd010ft.d0h[10]).
+To specify a particular group in a GEIS file, append the desired group number in square brackets to the file name (e.g., z2bd010ft.d0h[10]).
 For example, to apply the imarith task to group 10 of a GEIS image, type the following (always refer to a GEIS file by its header file name, i.e. .??h, even though mathematically you are operating on the data portion):